alex-grover/farcaster-nft-sales-bot/README.md

 ## Architecture

 Sales are pushed to this API via [SimpleHash webhooks](https://docs.simplehash.com/reference/webhook-api-overview).
-NFT and ENS data are then fetched from SimpleHash, Farcaster usernames for the buyer and seller are fetched from [Wield](https://docs.far.quest/reference/get_farcaster-v2-user-by-connected-address), and then the cast is published via Neynar.
+NFT and ENS data are then fetched from SimpleHash, and Farcaster usernames and cast publishing are handled with [Neynar](https://neynar.com).

-I'd like to consolidate the Wield and Neynar dependencies in the future.

 ## Getting started